Jesse-Na/codeboard/README.md

 Do not repeat full AI prompts or responses here.
 Instead, reference your ai-session.md file for concrete examples.

 ## Individual Contributions

-### Jess

-### Nilofer

-### Catherine

-### Taniya
+- Jesse implemented Better Auth, set up socket implementation for the whiteboard, set up the whiteboard endpoints and database operations, set up saving the whiteboard, and integrated DigitalOcean for file storage.

+- Nilofer set up the socket implementation of the code editor, set up the code editor endpoints and database operations, set up uploading and downloading code, and created the ability to have multiple distinct rooms.

+- Catherine created the sidebar menu and navigation, created the main dashboard page, created the my file page, created the my room page, and created the 'Create New Room' button with the associated modal.

+- Taniya created the landing page, created the room page, created the code editor and whiteboard toolbar, connected the code editor and whiteboard toolbar buttons, and created the 'Join Room' button with the associated modal.

 ## Lessons Learned and Concluding Remarks
 Our goal of creating a workspace to aid in the simultaneous presentation of code and ideas was overall successfull.
 Users are able to use both the code editor and whiteboard in rooms that can be created and joined by other users.

+Throughtout this project there are a few lessons that we've learned which we will use in future projects.

-            - lessons learned
+            ---- lessons learned/?

-                - Check ins are important
-                - Next.js was useful
-                - Better Auth was great for user authentication
-                - Time constraints
-                -
+Overall, the experience we gained will be instrumental when going forward and working on new projects.